Hives/otw-single-page/one-page-jekyll-site/_features/01-about.md

 ---
 id: about
 name: About
-heading: Rip-roaring, foot-stomping, knee-slapping, ass-kicking, hoe-downing Old Time music with an English accent
+heading: Rip-roaring, foot-stomping, knee-slapping, rib-tickling Old Time music (with an English accent)
 image: "/assets/images/tmp/squirrels-500.jpg"
 ---

-The Old Time Wasters are an old-time band from London.
-We play *fiddles* and *banjos* and *guitars* etc.
+The Old Time Wasters play and sing American traditional old-time music and songs, drawn from the dark and dusty corners of the 20s and 30s string band reportoire, with the occasional detour into English music-hall.

+Often eccentric and amusing, balanced with morbid and depressing, with rock-solid rhythm and infectious three-part harmonies

-You can book us to play at your festival, wedding, barn dance... we can also do workshops
+You can book us to play at your festival, wedding, barn dance, club... we can also do workshops